Office: ICT building, 3N05

-Antonio José Rodríguez Sánchez is currently an Assistant Professor in the Intelligent and Interactive Systems group of the department of Computer Science at the Universität Innsbruck (Austria) under the supervision of Prof. Justus Piater.
+Antonio José Rodríguez Sánchez is currently an Assistant Professor in the Intelligent and Interactive Systems group of the department of Computer Science at the Universität Innsbruck (Austria) leaded by Prof. Justus Piater.

 He was born in Santiago de Compostela (A Coruña), a beautiful city in the north-west of Spain.